-1 The terms NGER (National Green Export Review) and NSPER (National Sustainable Product Export Review) are synonymous.
+&lt;sup>1 The terms NGER (National Green Export Review) and NSPER (National Sustainable Product Export Review) are synonymous.
 At the time of the project conception, NGER was used.
-Nevertheless, after Rio+20 Conference, some countries rejected the term "green" when referring to economy and products (e.g. Bolivia and Cuba).
+Nevertheless, after the Rio+20 Conference, some countries rejected the term "green" when referring to economy and products.
 UNCTAD, in agreement with DESA, decided to change it to NSPER that was the term used in the Project Document.
 Nevertheless, by 2014 when implementation began, the term "green" no longer seemed to be politically toxic and the project reverted from NSPER to NGER.